 7. Be Careful With Bathrooms

-The indoor environment is the riskiest when it comes to possible transmission of COVID-19, so you should avoid being inside another person's house whenever possible.
-That said, what should you do when nature inevitably calls?
-There are things you can do to make your trip to the restroom just a little bit safer.
+The indoor environment is the riskiest when it comes to possible transmission of COVID-19, so if you're unvaccinated, you should avoid being inside another person's house whenever possible.
+That said, when nature inevitably calls, there are things you can do to make your trip to the restroom just a little bit safer.

 Before flushing, shut the toilet seat.
 Though evidence is currently limited, initial studies show that COVID-19 may live in feces, according to a May 2020 paper in the International Journal of Infectious Diseases.